dtekcth/data101/src/contributing.md

 - To remain consistent, use British English.
 - If you are adding new pages or writing about new technologies, remember to also add an entry in the glossary and hyperlink to it.
 Examples of this can be seen on the introduction page.
 You should only hyperlink the first instance of the word.

+## Deploying

+This book is automatically deployed using GitHub Actions.
+Any change pushed to the `main` branch is compiled and uploaded to `https://data101.dtek.se`.